Adaptive and Multiple Time-scale Eligibility Traces for Online Deep Reinforcement Learning: Preliminaries

 where $\alpha \in \mathbb{R}_+$ denotes the learning rate and $\mathrm{SGD}(\cdot)$ is one of the SGD methods. $\lambda \in [0, 1]$ means the rate of decaying.
 The eligibility traces are initialized as zero when starting a new trajectory (i.e., at $t = 0$).
 Note that, since all the components in $\mathcal{L}$ as shown in eqs.~\eqref{eq:loss_actor} and~\eqref{eq:loss_critic} are multiplied by $\hat{\delta}_t$, this accumulation can be computed stably.

 If $\lambda = 0$, this method is consistent with the TD learning without the eligibility traces.
-If $\lambda = 1$ and the tasks to be resolved have time limitation, this method represents Monte Carlo method.
+If $\lambda = 1$ and the tasks to be resolved have time limitations, this method represents the Monte Carlo method.
 With large $\lambda$, the propagation would be facilitated, thereby improving the sample efficiency.

 As a variant of the standard eligibility traces, the replacing eligibility traces~\cite{singh1996reinforcement} have been proposed for the table-style value function.
 The original replacing eligibility traces can be extended for the general approximation of the policy and value functions as follows: